AbsaOSS/hermes/_docs/0.3/components.md

 - [Info File Comparison](#info-file-comparison)
 - [E2E Runner](#e2e-runner)

-Each of the components released by *Hermes* is a command line tool.
+Each of the components released by *Hermes* is a command-line tool.
 All are `.jar` files.

 #### Dataset Comparison

 General tool for data set comparison.
-Can be used as a spark job or a library.
-For the library-like usage, use methods `za.co.absa.hermes.datasetComparison.DatasetComparisonJob.{execute, compare}`.
+It can be used as a spark job or a library.
+For the library-like usage check method `execute` and `compare` in `DatasetComparisonJob` class in `za.co.absa.hermes.datasetComparison` package.

-If used as a library just provide 2 dataframes for comparison and optionaly a set of unique keys and a schema.
+If used as a library, you just provide 2 DataFrames for comparison and an optional set of unique keys and schema.

 [More...]({{ site.baseurl }}/docs/{{ page.version }}/components/dataset-comparison)